LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Create an inaccessible site, with a perfect automated checker score
 * And, finally there are examples out there that fulfil the same purpose of this one

-You'd be right in thinking this exercise felt all kinds of wrong wrong, because it did.
-The development part goes against everything I have been doing for several years, which is of course something I strogly believe in and advocate for, sites that work for all.
+You'd be right in thinking this exercise felt all kinds of wrong, because it did.
+The development part goes against everything I have been doing for several years, which is of course something I strongly believe in and advocate for, sites that work for all.
 It also kinda felt fun, in an odd kind of way, not an evil genius kind of feeling, but more of a bemusement at how difficult it actually is to get some stuff wrong, when often a simple HTML element is so much simpler.

 I honestly found it really difficult to create the site, it messed with my mind a lot, in that I guess due to the field I'm in, my brain has become kind of hardwired into developing stuff with everybody in mind.
-An analogy could be: it'd be like asking a fire fighter to use candles on their Christmas tree and leave them lit overnight whilst they and their family slept.
+An analogy could be: It'd be like asking a fire fighter to use candles on their Christmas tree and leave them lit overnight whilst they and their family slept.
 They know better.

 ## So, what it is the purpose?